IIT Wireless Services

 A shaping policy is a tool that any technology service provider might use to optimize the network’s performance to the community it serves.
 One example of a shaping policy is “traffic prioritization” where an Internet phone conversation via Vonage or Google Voice will get higher priority than downloading an email, because the voice application has lower tolerance for “problematic connections”.

-To enable network optimization, IIT caps and prioritizes traffic according to:
+To enable network optimization, IIT limits and prioritizes traffic according to:

 - Location within the campus; academic area or residential area.